 EV Infrastructure Planning for Rural Areas

 This section describes best practices for planning EV infrastructure, emphasizing key issues that often arise in rural areas.
-Many of these issues are based on the challenges identified in Challenges and Evolving Solutions for Rural Communities.
+Many of these issues are based on the challenges identified in Benefits and Challenges of Rural Vehicle Electrification.
 In addition, EV infrastructure planning in rural areas significantly differs from planning in urban areas.
 For example, many EV drivers in rural areas will likely have access to home charging to meet their day-to-day charging needs.
 Therefore, enhancing public charging infrastructure to support longer trips, such as through DCFC stations along highways, may be a higher priority among rural communities.
 Local businesses and institutions, as well as community sites can also serve as a secondary priority for a rural community’s local economy and EV adoption.

 To support EV infrastructure planning in rural areas, this section walks through a project planning checklist and identifies specific resources to support the planning process.
 For a complete list of planning tools and resources, see Resources for EV Infrastructure Planning.